Mentor Roles and Responsiblities

 What do mentors do?

-We train mentors to do more than manage work and check off forms.
-Mentors are trained to be guides and to help put the pieces together while reflect theologically in a ministry setting.
+After a student has asked you to be a mentor, we train mentors to do more than manage work and check off forms.
+Mentors are trained to be guides and to help put the pieces together while reflecting theologically in a ministry setting.
 Jesus established a model for mentoring, and we seek to follow that model at Asbury Seminary.
 It is a pattern that will help shape the lives of others for future ministry.
 As a trained mentor for Asbury Seminary’s mentored ministry program, you will: